Biology

 Technology

-We employ multiple existing and new chemical biology techniques in addition to standard molecular approaches.
+We employ existing and new chemical biology techniques in addition to standard molecular approaches.
 For example, we are leveraging activity-based proteomics and N-terminomics to identify and understand proteolytic switches involved in myogenic differentiation.
-We are also developing an interactome mapping platform for zebrafish and mammalian tissues that does not require any genetic manipulation.
+We are also developing a genetic manipulation-free interactome mapping platform for cultured cells, zebrafish, and mammalian tissues.
+(See this pre-print for more.)